DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 * did not have access to a laptop or tablet from their LA, or any other source

 Allocation estimates were based on each local authority's share of the overall care leaver population.

+## Laptops, tablets and 4G wireless routers provided during the summer term 2020

+Over 220,000 laptops and tablets were made available to distribute as part of the [first phase of the Get help with technology programme](https://www.gov.uk/guidance/laptops-tablets-and-4g-wireless-routers-provided-during-coronavirus-covid-19).
+The most disadvantaged and vulnerable young people and children were prioritised to make sure they can access social care and remote education.

+The DfE considered all allocation queries raised by local authorities and academy trusts, and reviewed the submitted evidence against the initial allocation.
+DfE then compared those queries to similar requests received nationwide, and balanced these against the total number of devices available.
+More devices have been provided where there was an evidenced need to support eligible children.